 Jacqui Tricco has over a decade of sales and marketing expertise in the financial banking and pharmaceutical industries.
 Previously, Jacqui served first as an OFCV industry council coordinator overseeing the structure and facilitation of the three councils (Healthcare, Advanced Technology and Arts, Media & Entertainment).
 Now as the OFCV Business and Finance Manager, Jacqui oversees the multimillion dollar operational and scholarship budgets and provides HR expertise.
 Jacqui holds a BA in Communications and a Business Certificate with an emphasis in Business Law from Duquesne University in Pittsburgh, PA.

 Cristina serves as the Director of College and Career Success for OneFuture Coachella Valley (OFCV) where she oversees the academic success and leadership development of OFCV scholars.
 She has over 20 years of experience working for private and public higher education institutions and nonprofits that support first generations students to achieve college access and completion.
 Cristina was raised in the Coachella Valley and graduated from Indio High School.
 She went on to attend the University of San Diego (USD) where she obtained a dual Bachelor’s Degree in Spanish and Communication Studies with an emphasis in Speech.
 She holds a Master’s Degree in English from National University and a Certificate in Nonprofit Management from University of California Riverside Extensions.
 Cristina and her husband are enjoying raising their children and traveling.
 She also enjoys sharing her time with community organizations that help create a positive change.

-Fatima serves as Student Support Specialist for OneFuture Coachella Valley’s (OFCV) team.
+Fatima serves as Student Support Coordinator for OneFuture Coachella Valley’s (OFCV) team.
 She is a proud alumni and recipient of the OFCV Scholarship, which she received during the four years of her undergraduate career.

 She attended College of the Desert (COD) where she obtained her Associate of Arts Degree in Communication Studies.
 During her time at COD she became an active member of both the Alas con Futuro Club and the College of the Desert Alumni Association Scholarship Club where she served as President.
 In addition, she interned with OFCV where she coordinated the Leadership Team and assisted with the planning of the annual student leadership conference.